ATGardner/atgardner.github.com/_posts/2014-08-09-day-120-campsite-near-wa1886-to-shelter.markdown

  was there.
 He is doing the whole of Oregon on ten days, averaging 40 miles per day.
 Yesterday he did 50.
 He said he plans on slowing down considerably in Washington.
  I also met Coyote, whom I didn't see since the day I hiked out of Big Bear.
-And Acorn &amp; Estero were there.
+And Acorn  Estero were there.
 I just met them in the kick off, after following Acorn's blog about her AT thru hike last year.
 They were all hiking out later today, and not staying at the campground.
  I
  met Forest, who started hiking in Ashland 10 days ago, and later Smiley came around, along with his hiking